 The Rappaport Institute for Greater Boston encourages graduate students to spend part of their careers in public service through a paid, 10-week summer internship in key state and local agencies in the Greater Boston area.

-Rose Service Learning Fellowship (Summer Immersion, Doctoral Project)
+Rose Service Learning Fellowship

 The Rose Service Learning Fellowships are funded by a generous gift from Dr. Deborah Rose, SM ’75 to support students and post-doctoral fellows at Harvard Chan to engage in service learning projects in the U.S. or abroad.
 There are currently two funding cycles per year, in the fall and spring.